-According to Roman Catholic, Eastern Orthodox, Church of God, and other sources, apostolic Christianity was practiced in Asia Minor in the second century--and those there that were true Christians were sometimes referred to as Smyrnaeans (or descendants of the Church of God in Ephesus/Asia Minor).
+According to Roman Catholic, Eastern Orthodox, Church of God, and other sources, apostolic Christianity was practiced in Asia Minor in the second century and into the third century--and those there that were true Christians were sometimes referred to as Smyrnaeans (or descendants of the Church of God in Ephesus/Asia Minor).
 Asia Minor is north and north-west of Antioch and Jerusalem, and was in the country now called Turkey.
 There are at least two churches that claim descent from Asia Minor: The Orthodox Church of Constantinople (which does not consider itself to be Protestant as it precedes the Protestant Reformation; and it remains in Constantinople, now called Istanbul) and the genuine Church of God (which also does not consider itself Protestant as it precedes the Protestant Reformation).
 Those in the Continuing Church of God consider Polycrates (the late 2nd century Christian who refused to accept the authority of Roman Bishops) to have been an important and faithful leader, but the Orthodox Church is more guarded about that.
 Also, although the Church of God teaches that Polycarp is a successor to the apostles that it traces its history through, the Orthodox Church of Constantinople does not include him in their successor list, nor do any of the other Eastern "Orthodox" churches, even though they acknowledge that Polycarp was a successor to the apostles.
 After persecution and the alleged appearance of a false 'Marian' apparition, in the third century, the Orthodox Church gained more control in Asia Minor (see also The Smyrna Church Era).
 False 'Marian' apparitions were later also involved in spreading the Greco-Roman version of claimed Christianity in other areas, including Russia and even Latin America (for more information, you can also check out the book Fatima Shock!
 What the Vatican Does Not Want You to Know About Fatima, Dogmas of Mary, and Future Apparitions).